 Role of Caregivers

 A caregiver or a loved one who takes care of a dear one with kidney cancer (or any disease condition) is often called a “Co-survivor”.
 Caregivers play a pivotal role in treatment and cure.
-The family and friends, just like the patient, undergoes a lot of changes during the cancer treatment and survivorship journey.
-A caregiver’s role in providing emotional, mental, physical and practical care and daily support is beyond explanation.
+The family and friends, just like the patient, undergo a lot of changes during the cancer treatment and survivorship journey.
+A caregiver’s role in providing emotional, mental, physical, and practical care and daily support is beyond explanation.
 They accompany the patient throughout their treatment and recovery period, which may sometimes last for months or years after active treatment.

 But as the active treatment comes to an end, the role of caregivers may also change.
 Sometimes, the patient may need significantly less or no care after successful treatment.
 In such a case, caregivers can slowly try to cope with their surroundings and learn to carry on with their daily life.

 Not just caregivers, changes can happen with almost all relationships.
 During survivorship, family members of the survivors can become overprotective.
 Or sometimes they tend to care very little or no more after cancer treatment.
 In the case of friends, some may become closer, whereas some others will keep a distance.
 So as a survivor, the best you can do is to understand that most people connected with you might change because of the cancer experience they have been through in ways they may not be aware of.
-Work through these changes, vocalise your needs, and get the desired support.
+Work through these changes, vocalize your needs, and get the desired support.

 Follow Up Care for Survivors